Symmetry-protected phases in a 1D active solid with mechanochemical feedback

-\paragraph*{Dynamic phase transitions:} Patterns formed from mechanochemical instability lead to spatiotemporal variation in cell lengths.
-To understand this variation quantitatively, we computed the distribution of lengths, $\partial_xR$, from numerical simulations (Fig.~\ref{fig:distro}A) at $\tau_D = 1.1$ and $\tau_L = 1.2$ (for other $\tau_{D,L}$ values see Fig.S5-6).
-The distributions transition from unimodal to bimodal as $\mu$ is increased.
-This change can be quantified by finding the location of the two most prominent peaks in the distribution (Fig.~\ref{fig:distro}B).
-For $\mu \lessapprox 0.5$ (Region I), the distribution is mainly unimodal, although isolated points of bimodality are also observed.
-Length variation in this region predominantly results from oscillations about the rest length, $\hat{L}_0 = 1$, of the uncoupled HBR.
-Above this threshold (Region II), the distribution becomes bimodal, and the system bifurcates into two branches, one with $\partial_xR < 1$ (compression) and another with $\partial_xR > 1$ (extension), akin to Fig.~\ref{fig:0D}C. Indeed, we see clusters of COD in II.
-Total size of these clusters, $L_{OD}$, is comparable to the system size, $L_x$, for a range of parameters (Fig.~\ref{fig:distro}C).
-At $\mu \approx 3.24$ (Region III), the system undergoes another transition, and the length of a cell oscillate from $\partial_xR < 1$ to $\partial_xR > 1$ through intermittent traveling waves.
-Finally, lengths oscillate through traveling waves for $\mu > 5.60$ (Region IV).
-These transitions are similar to what we had observed for the single-cell model (Fig.~\ref{fig:0D}C) and resemble non-reciprocal phase transitions observed in many non-Hermitian systems~\cite{fruchart2021non}.
-Remarkably, at these bifurcation points, the state variables, such as $E$, show intermittent fluctuations (Fig.~\ref{fig:distro}D inset).
-The excess kurtosis, $\kappa$, of these fluctuations spikes to a high positive value near the boundaries and stays negative away from them (Fig.~\ref{fig:distro}D).
-A positive $\kappa$ implies a fat-tailed distribution, consistent with the intermittency in fluctuations~\cite{davidson2015turbulence} (SI-I.E).
-Indeed, we find that $\kappa$ diverges as a power law as the boundaries are approached (Fig.~\ref{fig:distro}E), signifying a dynamic phase transition (DPT) at each boundary~\cite{international_centre_for_theoretical_sciences_dynamical_2019,nyawo2017minimal}.
+\paragraph*{Dynamic phase transitions:} The amplitude equations fail to capture the dynamics beyond $\mu = 1$ due to the truncation of the nonlinear modes.
+Therefore, we probed this strongly nonlinear regime through numerical solutions of Eq.~\ref{Eq:contvertex1D}.
+Consistent with the predictions of the amplitude equations, the $\partial_xR$ distribution at $\tau_D = 1.1$ and $\tau_L = 1.2$ (for other $\tau_{D,L}$ values see \cite{SI},Fig.~S26-27) remains bimodal above $\mu \approx 0.5$ (Fig.~\ref{fig:distro}A), the location of DPT-1 (Fig.~\ref{fig:0D}B).
+In fact, we observed that the COD regions and the oscillatory regions phase separate for $0.5\leq \mu \leq 3.24$, such that the COD regions remain in one coherent cluster.
+Total size of these clusters, $L_{OD}$, is comparable to the system size, $L_x$, for a range of parameters (Fig.~\ref{fig:distro}B).
+Importantly, the disapperance of these clusters at $\mu \approx 3.24$ marks the onset of another phase transition.
+Indeed, we observe that at these transition points, state variables, such as $E$ shows intermittent fluctuations, which can be quantified through excess kurtosis $\kappa$ (Fig.~\ref{fig:distro}C). $\kappa$ becomes positive at $\mu_c \approx 0.5, 3.24,$ and $5.60$, where $E$ shows highly intermittent fluctuations.
+In contrast, for in-between $\mu$ values, $\kappa$ remains negative, suggesting that the fluctuations are highly suppressed.
+In fact, we find that $\kappa$ diverges as a power law as $\mu \rightarrow \mu_c$ from both directions (Fig.~\ref{fig:distro}D), signifying a dynamic phase transition (DPT) at each $\mu_c$~\cite{international_centre_for_theoretical_sciences_dynamical_2019,nyawo2017minimal}.
 The origin of intermittency is different at different DPTs.
-At $\mu = 0.5$, the available phase space expands and the limit cycle becomes diffused.
-At $\mu = 3.24$, A new limit cycle, corresponding to the mechanical traveling waves, appears inside the Brusselator limit cycle, leading to bistability in oscillation, akin to canard explosion~\cite{wechselberger2007canards}.
-Finally, at $\mu = 5.60$, the Brusselator limit cycle disappears and only the mechanical limit cycle remains (see SI movies).
+At $\mu_c = 0.5$, the available phase space expands and the limit cycle becomes diffused.
+At $\mu_c = 3.24$, A new limit cycle, corresponding to the mechanical traveling waves, appears inside the Brusselator limit cycle, leading to bistability in oscillation, akin to canard explosion~\cite{wechselberger2007canards}.
+Finally, at $\mu = 5.60$, the Brusselator limit cycle disappears and only the mechanical limit cycle remains (\cite{SI} movies).